yoidog/Herb/README.md

 - Fixes and more functions.
 - More functions.
 - Function added.
+- Herb is now ready to be used.

 ## I keep getting errors trying to run Herb :herb: in terminal.
 Yes, yes, the same problem with the creator.